MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 Guides and mixed-reality components in apps created with Power Apps
+# Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 Guides and for mixed-reality components in apps created with Power Apps

 This tutorial provides step-by-step instructions for the following tasks: